Locations:

 Botox is a neurotoxin generated by a bacterium called Clostridium botulinum.
 Botulinum toxins occur naturally in both the soil and contaminated foods.
 If you consume large amounts of botulinum toxins or the bacteria get into a wound, you can develop a potentially deadly condition called botulism.
 This serious nervous system disorder affects breathing and can result in muscle paralysis.

-Right about now you might be feeling a bit confused: Why would anybody want me to inject my face with poison?
+Right about now you might be feeling a bit alarmed: Why would anybody want to inject a face with poison?

 Healthcare providers use a specific type of the bacteria (Botox type A) for medical injections.
 Botox is produced in a lab, where it’s diluted and sterilized.
 That means it’s extremely unlikely for a Botox injection to cause botulism, when prepared and administered correctly.
 (We’ll come back to this.)